backend-development/backend-development-textbook/source/caching.md

 ```

 In `config/environments/development.rb` you can
-set cache_classes to true, to get rid of extra sql requests:
+set cache_classes to true, to get rid of extra sql requests.
+But beware: now you have to restart the rails server after changing the source code!

 ```
   # In the development environment your application's code is reloaded any time